tpm2-software/tpm2-tools/man/tpm2_policyor.1.md

   * **-l**, **\--policy-list**=_POLICY\_FILE_\_LIST:

-    This option is retained for backwards compatibility.
-Use the argument method instead.
+    This option is DEPRECATED yet is retained for backwards compatibility.
+Use the argument method instead. **NOTE**: When **-l** and an argument is specified it's the same as specifying it all at once.
+For instance:
+    `tpm2_policyor -l sha256:file1 sha256:file2` is the same as
+    `tpm2_policyor sha256:file1,file2`.

 ## References